Idstein’s Historic Charm

 The König-Adolf-Platz (on top) is at the center of the city and surrounded by half-timbered houses, most of which date back to around 1600’s.
 Next to the town hall (1698) on the left is the Schiefes Haus (crooked house), which was built in 1728 by the major of the city militia Nicolay.
 To the right of the town hall is a mighty Gatehouse, which has been the entrance to the castle district since 1497.

-Idstein’s treasure is its old buildings, the half-timbered houses from the 15th to the 18th century, some with rich carvings, aristocratic residences such as the Stockheimer Hof from the 16th century and the former stately group of buildings in the upper Schloßgasse with the Hexenturm (witches’ tower) and castle.
-The simple but well-kept craftsmen’s houses from the time of the first expansion of the city from around 1700 are also charming.
+Idstein’s true treasure lies in its stunning old buildings, particularly the charming half-timbered houses that date from the 15th to the 18th century.
+Many of these structures boast rich and intricate carvings, while aristocratic residences such as the Stockheimer Hof from the 16th century add to the town’s historical significance.
+Additionally, the former stately group of buildings located in upper Schloßgasse features notable landmarks like the Hexenturm (Witches’ Tower) and an impressive castle.
+The simple yet well-kept craftsmen’s houses from around 1700, which mark the time of Idstein’s first expansion as a city, are also delightfully charming and contribute to its unique character.

 Killingerhaus (1615), Idstein